-The NSW Office of Water best-practice pricing guidelines require the income received from volumetric charges to be a minimum 75% of the combined access and volumetric income for Residential assessments.
+The NSW Office of Water best-practice pricing guidelines require the income received from consumption charges to be a minimum 75% of the combined access and consumption income for Residential assessments.
 This is intended to send a stronger water conservation signal through pricing to consumers.
-To further encourage water conservation, the NSW Office of Water requires that high consuming residential consumers should be subjected to a stepprice increase (expressed as an "excess water charge") of at least 50% for incremental usage above the specified threshold.
-This threshold should not exceed 300kL/per year per household.
+To further encourage water conservation, the NSW Office of Water requires that high consuming residential consumers should be subjected to a step-price increase (expressed as a "high consumption charge") of at least 50% for incremental water consumption above the specified threshold.
+This threshold should not exceed 450kL/per year per household.